FOREX-Yen buoyed by China jitters; sterling under water

 Politics remained a drag with the prospect of snap elections in Italy up in the air as opposition built to League chief Matteo Salvini's plans for a vote.

 Another hurdle will be Germany's gross domestic product figures on Wednesday where a contraction is a real risk given a steep drop in factory output in June.
-(Reporting by Wayne Cole; Editing by Sam Holmes)
+(Reporting by Wayne Cole and Swati Pandey; Editing by Sam Holmes and Richard Borsuk)